 We reviewed recently Aktiia, a blood pressure monitoring bracelet.
 It automatically captures readings multiple times per day via an optical sensor.
-Other companies are looking to get in on the game as well.
+Other companies are looking to get in on the fun.

 Essential reading: Best fitness trackers and health gadgets